ImanS8G/Pubs/README.md

-# Pubs is a sample Microsoft database.
-In this repository i've made the data warehouse of the database. =
+Pubs is a sample Microsoft database.
+In this repository i've made the data warehouse of the database